 Dwan Thomas-Flowers MBA, RHIA, CDIP, CCS

 Dwan Thomas-Flowers is a healthcare consultant, offering expertise in coding, management, HIM operations, quality management and revenue cycle.
-Currently, she serves as an Interim Director of Coding for a large teaching medical center and member of AHIMA’s CDI practice council.
+Currently, she serves as an Interim Executive Director of Revenue Integrity, Coding &CDI for a large center integrated health system and previous member of AHIMA’s CDI practice council.
 Dwan is a former chair of the Clinical Terminology and Classification practice council.
 Other AHIMA activities include past Professional Ethics and Triumph Award committee member, HOD Best Practices and Standards and Operations teams and ACE designation.
 Involved in several professional associations, she’s held positions in many such as AHIMA, FHIMA, HIMSS, NAHSE and NFAHQ.
 She is former chair of the HIMSS ICD-10 Task Force, past-president of FHIMA and recipient of multiple industry awards including two AHIMA Triumph Awards for Leadership and Mentoring and two FHIMA Distinguished Member designations.
 A frequent instructor for CCS preparatory workshops and sought-after presenter within healthcare, her publications are found in industry magazines such as “Advance for HIM Professionals” where she served on panels for Coding and Management Q&A columns.

 Karen S. Scott, MEd, RHIA, CCS-P, FAHIMA